This Charter is subservient to the Constitution and the Corporations Act 2001, to the extent of any inconsistency.

 Every person, the Directors, Chief Executive Officer, Company Secretary, auditors, solicitors, all officers, agents and staff of the company shall be bound to observe strict secrecy.

-Committees and Commissions
+14. Committees and Commissions

-1. The Board may delegate any of its powers consistent with the Constitution to a Commission or Committee consisting of such of their number as well as other advisers and consultants as they think fit.
+a.
+The Board may delegate any of its powers consistent with the Constitution to a Commission or Committee consisting of such of their number as well as other advisers and consultants as they think fit.

-2. Such Commissions and Committees are bound to report and make recommendations to the Board of Directors.
+b.
+Such Commissions and Committees are bound to report and make recommendations to the Board of Directors.
 The Board is not bound to follow such recommendations, but is bound to consider any such recommendation.

-3. Currently, the standing Committees are:
+c.
+Currently, the standing Committees of the Board are:

-• Audit & Risk Committee
+• Finance & Audit Committee

 • Honours & Awards Committee